-The Irish government has published a draft National Implementation Plan for the SDGs which will be published in early March.
+In 2018 the Irish government published the National Implementation Plan for the SDGs.
 It has committed to taking a whole-of-government approach to SDG implementation with every target being assigned to a specific department.

 The Minister for Communications, Climate Action and Environment has lead responsibility for promoting and overseeing the coherent implementation of the SDGs on a whole-of-Government basis.
 All Ministers retain responsibility for implementing the individual SDGs relating to issues under their aegis and have been actively engaged in the preparation of this Plan.

 The Plan provides a ‘SDG Matrix’ which identifies the responsible Government Departments for each of the 169 targets.
 It also includes a ‘SDG Policy Map’ indicating the relevant national policies for each of the targets.

 The Department of Communications, Climate Action & Environment established the National SDG Stakeholder Forum.
 The objective of the Forum is to provide stakeholders with opportunities to contribute to implementing and communicating the SDGs, and inputting to the national reporting framework.
 The SDG Stakeholder Forum met four times during 2019.
 Information on previous fora can be found here.